 If you replace just a friction disc, and the mating parts are

-some, they may well not be dead flat or flat enough, and the clutch may
+enough (especially if they are not be dead flat or flat enough) the clutch may

 slip...although if used gently, the clutch may break-in after a

 mechanics usually do a clutch job by replacing the three parts,

 but you CAN just replace the disc, but I would